Law & Technology alumnus Rodney Mhungu

 • Legal +, the program is multidisciplinary: the program has a legal outset, but broadens your perspective by including insights from other scientific domains such as economy, ethics, market mechanisms and techno-regulation.
 It offers a broader perspective on both legal and non-legal regulation.

-• Assessment in most courses consist of two elements: your knowledge and skills are tested!
+• Assessment in most courses consists of two elements: your knowledge and skills are tested.

 Interested in the LLM Law and Technology?